CodeMusic/Musai/protocol/a2a/app/README.md

-# Manus Agent with A2A Protocol
+# Musai Agent with A2A Protocol

-This is an experimental integration of the A2A protocol (https://google.github.io/A2A/#/documentation) with OpenManus, currently supporting only non-streaming mode.
+This is an experimental integration of the A2A protocol (https://google.github.io/A2A/#/documentation) with Musai, currently supporting only non-streaming mode.

 ## Prerequisites
-- conda activate 'Your OpenManus python env'
+- conda activate 'Your Musai python env'
 - pip install a2a-sdk==0.2.5